Guru Fundamental Report for RCL

 Below is Validea's guru fundamental report for ROYAL CARIBBEAN CRUISES LTD (RCL).
-Of the 22 guru strategies we follow, RCL rates highest using our Small-Cap Growth Investor model based on the published strategy of Motley Fool.
-This strategy looks for small cap growth stocks with solid fundamentals and strong price performance.
+Of the 22 guru strategies we follow, RCL rates highest using our Quantitative Momentum Investor model based on the published strategy of Wesley Gray.
+This momentum model looks for stocks with strong and consistent intermediate-term relative performance.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.